steveghee/OCTO_Studio_extensions/README.md

 output appropriate events (Arrived, Departed) that allows your experince to react to the user proximity.
 The value property reflects the title/if of the zone that is being crossed.

-Similar to the navigator widget, you can declare/bind an array zones and the control will manage them for you.
+You can declare/bind an array zones and the control will manage them for you.
 You can also create/mark new zones on demand.
 This data can be in table form - perhaps the result of a thingworx service call - or you can set the value from javascript.

   `$scope.view.wdg.zones.zoidata = [ \